xrettle/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f7-container-fidelity/README.md

 Do not make the baseline too abstract.

 The goal is not to win a philosophy contest.
 The goal is to make the structural break visible enough that a reader immediately feels:

-> “ah, the form itself is not holding”
+> the form itself is not holding

 ---

-## 5. First repair move 🔧
+## 5. First repair move

 Once the case is routed to F7, the first repair move should be structural and explicit.